CLEANING RIMS THE RIGHT WAY

 2. Rinse the rim and remove coarse dirt

-The next step is to rinse the rim with the pressure washer, a portable outdoor cleaner or with a bucket of lukewarm water and a sponge.
+The next step is to rinse the rim with the pressure washer (Flat jet), a handheld cleaner or with a bucket of lukewarm water and a sponge.
 When cleaning by hand, protective gloves should be worn so that the skin does not come into contact with dirt.

 If you don’t use a cleaner, you can still clean the rim in this way, i.e. remove any superficial dirt and prepare for a thorough clean.